oktetlabs/styleguides/cguide.md

 Function-like macros must be commented like functions.
 Types of parameters should be stated in macro description.

-It’s recommented to use inline functions instead of function-like macros, if it is applicable.
+It’s recommended to use inline functions instead of function-like macros, if it is applicable.
 Compiler can help to avoid some errors and its output in the case of compilation errors more friendly, if inline function is used.